Kaitozerob/MyNasaInsights/README.md

 ## Credits
 - Developed by **Joan Talizo Balbin** as part of an educational project.
 - NASA APIs: [APOD](https://api.nasa.gov/) and [Mars Rover Photos](https://api.nasa.gov/).
+- Inspired by the beauty of space and clean app design principles.